Photo of Somashekhar, Mahesh

 About

-Somashekhar is currently pursuing three projects.
+Dr. Somashekhar is currently pursuing two projects.
 The first aims to understand the effect of gentrification on local retailers and community organizations.
-To that end, Somashekhar is digitizing and geocoding the corpus of the Gayellow Pages, a U.S. directory of local organizations serving queer people that has been in continuous publication since the 1970s.
-He is using these data to understand whether queer organizations are surviving the gentrification of gay villages, and where they are moving when they are displaced.
+To that end, he is digitizing and geocoding the U.S. Gayellow Pages, a national directory of local LGBTQ businesses, political groups, community centers, health clinics, churches, and other organizations that has been in continuous publication since 1973.
+He is using these data to understand whether LGBTQ organizations are surviving the gentrification of gayborhoods, where these organizations are moving when they are displaced, and what kinds of organizations are best positioned to survive gentrification.